-- What exactly does the Writing Center do?
+What exactly does the Writing Center do?

-- What will my visit be like?
+What will my visit be like?

-- Just how awesome are the Writing Consultants?
+Just how awesome are the Writing Consultants?

 How do I make an appointment?

 Appointments can be made in advance by phone or through WCONLINE, our online scheduler.
 When time is available, we also offer walk-in appointments.
 For more information about types of appointments or about WCONLINE, visit our appointments page.

 Yes.
 Our scheduling system requires that the appointment be made under a single student’s name, so you’ll have to decide which one of you will be responsible for making and keeping track of any appointments.
 Also, please let us know when you make the appointment how many people will be attending.
-See our Policies page for more info about group sessions.

 We can!
 We serve the entire MTSU community with all types of writing.
 Anything you are writing from academic letters, resumes, and applications, to limericks, short stories, songs, and novels are fantastic things to bring to the Writing Center.

 Can you fix my commas?